How to Be Productive When You Work While Traveling.

 – Remote Ok

 and many others specific to your industry.
 This is the best way to get your CV on the market and find or be found by clients.

 These are all community-oriented experiences, which offer packages for freelance/ remote workers.
 They include relatively affordable co-living and co-working solutions in sought-after travel destinations.

 These organizations take care of the traveling logistics and of getting you set up in a new place, so that you have the time and peace of mind to be productive.

 There are monthly as well as yearly options and, overall, this could be a safer way to start living the remote/nomad lifestyle.

 In my remote work experience I found that being surrounded by familiar things makes it easier to get set up and be efficient in a new place.

-My husband, for example, always carries with him The Art of War by Sun Tzu (a highly recommended read BTW) and you can be sure that’s the first thing he puts on his temporary desk, no matter if it’s in a rental home or in a coworking space.
-I personally always carry with me my diary, a scrapbook, my tarot deck, my meditation practice notebook, a coloring book, my crystals and certain pieces of jewelry and clothing, some of which become like a second skin while others I just like to have around as decoration.
+My husband, for example, always carries with him The Art of War by Sun Tzu (a highly recommended read BTW) and you can be sure that’s the first thing he puts on his temporary desk, no matter if it’s in a rental home or in a co-working space.

 When your temporary home, room or work space don’t look nor feel ideal to put you in productive mode, curate them with items that will make the atmosphere cozy and inspiring.